mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 ## 1.2 The growth rate is exponential, at 30% per year

 I did a quick analysis, which you can find [here](https://docs.google.com/spreadsheets/d/15y0nxp3t7FajBQGZDROVcb7bvq84Yid3-1GX7NDzFyc/edit?usp=sharing), where I show that while the number of reported data breach cases have been growing linearly at 4% per year (R^2 of 0.27), the number of records breached (excluding the [3B Yahoo records breach of 2013](https://www.nytimes.com/2017/10/03/technology/yahoo-hack-3-billion-users.html)) have been growing exponentially at almost 30% per year (R^2 of 0.64).
-You you don’t need to be a hedge fund manager to recognize that anything growing at that rate is scary fast and you don’t need to call yourself a data scientist to recognize that an R^2 of 0.64 is hard to brush aside.
+You don’t need to be a hedge fund manager to recognize that anything growing at that rate is scary fast and you don’t need to call yourself a data scientist to recognize that an R^2 of 0.64 is hard to brush aside.

 Let me give you a sense of what the exponential growth means if you believe the model holds true.
 At this rate, by 2030, you can expect that 169 billion records will have been breached (39 billion records in 2030 alone).
 This means that if the world population reaches 8.5 billion people ([as projected by the UN](https://www.un.org/sustainabledevelopment/blog/2015/07/un-projects-world-population-to-reach-8-5-billion-by-2030-driven-by-growth-in-developing-countries/)), and if you assume that every human is equally likely to be exposed, our personal records will on average have been breached 20 times. **So much for the last four digits of your US Social Security Number (SSN) as a proof of identity!**